matheusgolzio/Login-Sign-up-screen/README.md

 # How this works
 Basically, there're two pages (login and sign up) for the user put his username or email and his password.

+# Free
+U can use it in your projects for free.